-- Aseptic technique with line insertion and each access - Hand hygiene before contact with the line - Scrub the hub for at least 15 seconds prior to line use - Completing aseptic technique with dressing changes - Needleless connectors changed every 7 days and PRN - Question necessity of line at least daily - Does the patient have any indications for use? - How long has the line been in place? - Can a peripheral line be used?
+- Aseptic technique with line insertion and each access - Hand hygiene before any contact with the line - Scrub the hub for at least 15 seconds prior to use of the line - Complete aseptic technique with dressing changes - Needleless connectors must be changed every 7 days and PRN - Question necessity of the line at least daily - Does my patient have any indications for use? - How long has the line been in place - Can a peripheral line be used?